jadeflower968/blog/README.md

 ## License

-This project is licensed under the [GNU GENERAL PUBLIC LICENSE Version 3](LICENSE) license.
+This project is licensed under the [GNU General Public License v3.0](LICENSE).